Brian-Burns-Bose/wettest_population/README.md

 ## Run Without Docker

-Ensure that you have the above requirements and Launch the jupyter notebook environment from this directory and load the ```Wettest MSA.ipynb``` notebook.
+Ensure that you have the above requirements and launch the jupyter notebook environment from this directory and load the ```Wettest MSA.ipynb``` notebook.

 ## Run Without Jupyter